 Blackboard requires a stable, uninterrupted Internet connection.
 Even a brief disconnect between your computer and the Blackboard system can lock you out.

-Here are some best practices to minimize your chance of getting locked out of a Blackboard exam.
+Best practices to minimize your chance of getting locked out of a Blackboard exam

 - Restart your computer before you begin your test.

-- Open only your Internet browser to take the test.
+- Open only Firefox to take the test.